olegthinks/ImageCompare/README.md

-## Initial implementation of ImageTester from Applitools which integrates with the Applitools product in order to compare images and PDFs.
+## Initial implementation of ImageTester from Applitools which integrates with the Applitools platform in order to compare images and PDFs.

 # Image Compare